-Producer/director Young Voices for the Planet film series.
-Author, illustrator, lecturer on climate change messaging and environmental education.
-Author/illustrator of 30 award-winning children’s books including best-sellers The Great Kapok Tree and A River Ran Wild.
-Lynne received her BA from Tyler School of Art; a Masters in History at Yale University.
-She has had artist-in-residencies at Princeton University, the Smithsonian Institution and Cornell University and science-writing fellowships from the Marine Biological Lab and Woods Hole Oceanographic Institution.
+Producer/director of the Young Voices for the Planet film series, Author, Illustrator, Lecturer.
+Lynne is the author/illustrator of 30 children’s books including best-sellers The Great Kapok Tree and A River Ran Wild.
+Lynne received her B.A. from Tyler School of Art and a M.A. in History at Yale University.
+She has had artist-in-residencies at Princeton University, the Smithsonian Institution, and Cornell University, and science-writing fellowships from the Marine Biological Lab and Woods Hole Oceanographic Institution.
 She was a winner of a Metcalf Fellowship and the Brandwein Prize.
 Her academic writings include a chapter in “Written in Water” published by National Geographic Books, a chapter “Kids Can Save Forests” in “Treetops At Risk” edited by Dr. Margaret Lowman (Springer) and a chapter “Teaching Climate Change With Hope and Solutions: Lessons from a Film Project” in the book “Education in Times of Environmental Crisis.”
 (Routledge, 2016)

 Young Voices for the Planet films Co-Producer and Editor; Independent Film Editor trained at BBC in London; Specializes in documentary storytelling.
 Peter is the editor of all the Young Voices of the Planet films as well as the two half-hour television programs being distributed through American Public Television to 60 public television stations nationwide.
 Since moving to the US in 1986 he has accumulated more than 50 credits for films for PBS’s Frontline/Nova, BBC, and at major film festivals.
 His most recent work includes The Last Mountain, which was an Official Selection at Sundance; Frontline: Inside the Meltdown; and Typhoid Mary: The Most Dangerous Woman in America for PBS’s NOVA.